MrJohn91/Attribution-Pipeline-Orchestration/README.md

 - `session_costs`: Contains the marketing costs associated with each session.

 ### 2. Transform Data
-The data is then transformed into a suitable format for attribution:
-The transformation includes:
 - **Merging session sources with conversions** on `user_id` to associate sessions with conversions.
 - **Filtering sessions** to include only those that occurred **before the conversion** based on sessions date and time
 - **Grouping sessions** by `conv_id`.
 After filtering sessions that occurred before the conversion, we had 3703 sessions.
 When grouped by unique conv_id, we ended up with 1940 valid conversions, indicating that not all sessions had a valid conversion